CiscoCXSecurity/ssh-farm/README.md

 We'll set up 5 containers running sshd.
 We specify the account that will exist on each using `creds.txt`and the trust relationships that should be set up on each using `trusts.csv`.
 We'll also specify the base sshd_config file to use using `trusts.csv`.
 Here, trusts refers to authorized_keys.  ssh_farm will optionally create a corresponding known_hosts file for the target system if desired.
 ```
-# cat config.csv # minimal config.
+# cat config-challenge1.csv # minimal config.
 No port or other parameters need be specified.
 ID
 1
 2